Chicken Cordon Bleu Bake Recipe

 - 3 cups (12 ounces) shredded cheddar cheese

-- 3. Divide chicken between two greased 13x9-in. baking dishes.
-Sprinkle with pepper.
+- 2. Divide chicken between two greased 13x9-in. baking dishes; sprinkle with pepper.
 Layer with ham, Swiss cheese, 1 cup cheddar cheese, soup mixture and stuffing.
 Sprinkle with remaining cheddar cheese.

 Freeze option: Cover and freeze unbaked casseroles up to 3 months.
-To use, thaw in the refrigerator overnight.
+To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Cover and bake 45 minutes.
-Uncover; bake 10-15 minutes longer or until heated through and cheese is melted.
+Bake, covered, 45 minutes.
+Uncover; bake until heated through, 10-15 minutes.
 Yield: 2 casseroles (6 servings each).

 1 cup equals 555 calories, 29 g fat (15 g saturated fat), 158 mg cholesterol, 1,055 mg sodium, 26 g carbohydrate, 1 g fiber, 46 g protein.

 "This recipe is a family favorite!
 Everyone enjoyed and always asks for the recipe."

 "I took this casserole to a New Years Eve potluck and everyone loved it!
 I also liked that it was a large enough recipes to put an extra casserole in the freezer for those days that are rushed after work."